AliPekdas/battle-of-letters/README.md

     X C - - X

-The dashes show that the letters can be moved. o	The Z can move in any direction. o	The A, B and C can only move forward, no backward movement is allowed. o	Each of the up, down, right, left and diagonally moves are counted as 1 unit.
+The dashes show that the letters can be moved.
+  The Z can move in any direction.
+  The A, B and C can only move forward, no backward movement is allowed.
+  Each of the up, down, right, left and diagonally moves are counted as 1 unit.

 The “X”s indicate that the forbidden places to move.